 Evaluation of vegetation characteristics by transect utilized the percentage of cover of plants for each wetland indicator.
-The distribution of wetland plant cover percentage for each transect was presented by a box and whisker plot by year.
-Plant characteristics were categorized by year of survey and separated by east and west portions of Rock Creek Meadow by indices of species richness, Shannon-Wiener diversity index, and Simpson diversity index.
+The distribution of wetland plant cover percentage for each transect was presented through box and whisker plots by year.
+Plant characteristics were categorized by year of survey and separated by east and west portions of Rock Creek Meadow and indices of species richness, Shannon-Wiener diversity index, and Simpson diversity index.